librahu/MCRec/README.md

 **Metapath Construction**

-The data we utilize is located in <https://github.com/librahu/HIN-Datasets-for-Recommendation-and-Network-Embedding/tree/master/Movielens> or you can obtain it by executing the dataProcessing.py.
+The data we utilize is located in [HIN Datasets](https://github.com/librahu/HIN-Datasets-for-Recommendation-and-Network-Embedding/tree/master/Movielens) or you can obtain it by executing the dataProcessing.py.

 Run metapath construction :